Home · Price Checker · Leica M3

 Scan a camera for the exact live price

-Snap a photo, get the median sold price plus body + lens ID in three seconds.
-Free 14-day Pro trial, no credit card.
+Snap a photo, get the median sold price plus body + lens ID in seconds.
+Free 14-day Plus trial, no credit card.

 Or see pricing · Read next: How to check eBay sold prices in seconds